pydantic/pydantic/docs/architecture.md

 !!! note
     It is not possible to define a custom core schema.
 A core schema needs to be understood by the `pydantic-core` package, and as such we only support a fixed number of core schema types.
-    This is also part of the reason why the `GenerateSchema` isn't truely exposed and properly documented.
+    This is also part of the reason why the `GenerateSchema` isn't truly exposed and properly documented.

     The core schema definitions can be found in the [`pydantic_core.core_schema`][] module.